saffre-rumma/www/stories/index.rst

 using the `Lino framework <lino>`__.

 - analysis -- we help you formulate what you want
-- development -- we write the Lino you need, import your data
+- development -- we write the application you need,
+- hosting -- we offer different hosting formulas depending on your needs
+- maintenance -- we install your Lino to your server, import your legacy data, apply upgrades when you want them
 - hotline -- we answer your questions about Lino
-- hosting -- we offer different hosting formulas depending on your needs
-- maintenance -- we install your Lino to your server, apply upgrades when you want them
 - training -- we write end-user documentation and organize trainings

 You should contact us if